LegitSoulja/SimpleWorker/README.md

 ```

 ##### Notes

-- A ```pid``` is a negative number associated with each worker thread.
-- You cannot use SimpleWorker for DOM manipulations.
-(Check this out)[https://github.com/LegitSoulja/SimpleWorker/tree/v2]
+- You cannot use SimpleWorker for DOM uses.
-- SimpleWorker's worker cannot be shared with other workers

 ##### Todo
 - [ ] More advanced stuff